Get Matched With Dietitian Programs

 Pediatric nutrition focuses on creating nutritional plans for infants and young children nutrition assessments.
 Pediatric nutrition helps families develop healthy eating habits through nutrition assessments.
 The goal of pediatric nutrition is to decrease the likelihood of developing diseases that can develop in adulthood like diabetes, heart disease, and hypertension.

-Where do registered dietitians and nutritionists work?
+Where do registered specialists in this field work?

 Registered dietitians and nutritionists work in hospitals, public health clinics, cafeterias, nursing homes, and for state and local governments.